Fifteen years ago I never drank coffee. Yuck! I just didn’t like the flavor. Now, I’m a huge fan!

 Don’t Confuse Cold Press Coffee with Iced Coffee

 First off, don’t get confused about cold press coffee.
 Although it’s cold and served over ice, Cold Press Coffee is NOT Iced Coffee.
 Why?
 Ice Coffee is brewed with hot water and then chilled and served over ice.
 In contrast, Cold Press Coffee is brewed with cold water.
 Because water temperature impacts the extraction rate, cold press coffee (also called cold-brew) can take 12 to 24 hours to make.
+This also contributes towards the coffee to water ratios that are needed to ensure you don’t get dehydrated.
 The result, however, is something that’s truly delicious!

 Why Should You Try Making Cold Press Coffee at Home?